 Ok, here’s the thing.
-I live in Sydney, Australia – and I know from my traffic feed that most of you don’t.
+I live on the Sunshine Coast in Queensland, Australia – and I know from my traffic feed that most of you don’t.

 Whatever is happening will still be happening where you live, at exactly the same moment that it’s happening where I live…but the time will be different.
 And it will be happening in my date format ie DD/MM/YY – you have no idea how often I’m told I’ve got the date wrong.
 I try to remember to type 8 Feb instead of 8/2, but given that most of my posts for the month are rushed out in a burst on a weekend or at 5am before work, I often forget.